-Figure 16: Summary of Engagement and Development
+Figure 17: Summary of engagement and development

-Appendix 5 - Approach to Significant Project Prioritisation (Projects over \$2 million)
+Approach to significant project prioritisation (projects over \$2 million)

 RLTPs are not just a list of activities and projects that seeks inclusion in the National Land Transport Plan by Waka Kotahi.
 RLTPs provide the regional context, setting out the problems, priorities for investment and how the proposed investment will address them at a regional level.